harshkoli1255/Weatherwise/README.md

 ```

 **On Linux (Debian/Ubuntu):**
-Using the standard `apt` repository often installs an outdated version.
+Using the standard `apt` repository often provides an outdated version.
 The recommended method is to use the repository provided by [NodeSource](https://github.com/nodesource/distributions).
 ```bash
 # 1. Download and run the NodeSource setup script for the latest LTS version:
 curl -fsSL https://deb.nodesource.com/setup_lts.x | sudo -E bash -